Wherein we meet Clan Mother Audrey Brandt who recounts the ominous birth of William and Rebecca Hallett

 By the time I reached the village, back to the safety of my people, I finally had the courage to turn about and look back, only to find the witch had vanished completely.

-I stood there for quite a while, eyeing the forest for her presence but found none.
+I stood there, heavy breaths bursting from my lips for my efforts.
+For quite a while, I eyed the forest for her presence but found none.

-I always bear witness to unnatural things, things no one else would wish to witness.
+As I said before, I always bear witness to unnatural things, things no one else would wish to witness.
 It has always been a part of my life – a constant, odd and sometimes mortifying companion.
-Now at the respectable age of seventy-three, I ought to have grown used to it, accustomed to the stares, the small talk behind my back when others do not think I can hear or see them as much as the oddity of seeing such things in the first place.
+Now at what people tell me is the respectable age of seventy-three, I ought to have grown used to it, accustomed to the stares, the small talk behind my back when others do not think I can hear or see them as much as the oddity of seeing such things in the first place.

 But the gossipers are mostly the new Americans.

 Thunder rumbled outside as my thoughts wandered over that terrifying event so long ago.
-And while that story had a great deal to do with the events of tonight, it was not the whole story.
-No, that story had no real conclusion; the conclusion I sought those many years ago would happen tonight.
-I felt it in my bones.
-Coldness had taken root and eked into every part of my body.
-I just could not get warm enough despite the stifling heat of the room.
+And while that story had a great deal to do with the events of the night I wish to focus on, it was not the whole story.
+No, that story had no real conclusion; the conclusion I sought those many years ago would happen on the night the Hallett twins pressed their way into our world.
+Even recalling it now, I feel it in my bones.
+As that night so long ago, coldness took root and eked into every part of my body.
+I just could not get warm enough despite the stifling heat occupying nearly every nook and cranny.

 The violence of the stormy night bellowed about us.
-A hurricane had engulfed Manhattan and was raging outside.
+A hurricane engulfed Manhattan and raged outside.
 The birthing of babies should present itself as a joyous occasion, a celebration.
 But this afternoon played itself out to be something altogether different.

 As a Clan Mother of my people, the Mohawks of Akwesasne, I have often been present at the birthing of babies.
 It is the way of things and has been this way for far longer than the people can remember.
 Birthings are the most potent power women possess – the creation of life.